elucian/bee/syntax/composite.md

 ```

 **conversion**
-Conversion of a string into number is done using _parse_ function:
+Conversion of a string into number is when; using _parse_ function:

 ```
 create x,y ∈ R;